devCrowd-Team/fluent-cqrs/README.md

     }
 ```

-The very cool thing of an event store is that you can make decisions based on the history.
+The very cool thing of an aggregate is that you can make decisions based on the event history.
 There are two different ways doing that.

-The simplest way is using `MessagesOfType<MessageType()>`.
+The simplest way is using `MessagesOfType<T>()`.

 ```csharp
 class CoolAggregate() : Aggregate